aiven/devportal/docs/tutorials/kafka-migration.rst

 3. **Broker Configuration**: ensure you apply all the needed :doc:`advanced configuration </docs/products/kafka/reference/advanced-params>` to the target Apache Kafka cluster.
 4. **Enable SASL** (optional): you can enable :doc:`SASL </docs/products/kafka/howto/kafka-sasl-auth>` via the dedicated configuration option
-5. **VPC peering** (optional): if you need to deploy the Apache Kafka service within a VPC, you cna follow the :doc:`related documentation </docs/platform/howto/migrate-services-vpc>`
+5. **VPC peering** (optional): if you need to deploy the Apache Kafka service within a VPC, you can follow the :doc:`related documentation </docs/platform/howto/migrate-services-vpc>`

 Create an Aiven for Apache Kafka MirrorMaker 2 service
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''